Programvareverkstedet/mysqladm-rs/README.md

 ## Compatibility mode with [mysql-admutils](https://git.pvv.ntnu.no/Projects/mysql-admutils)

-If you enable the feature flag `mysql-admutils-compatibility` (enabled by default), the output directory will contain two symlinks to the binary, `mysql-dbadm` and `mysql-useradm`.
-In the same fashion as busybox, the binary will react to its `argv[0]` and behave as if it was called with the corresponding name.
-While the internal functionality is written in rust, these modes strive to behave as similar as possible to the original programs.
+If you enable the feature flag `mysql-admutils-compatibility` (enabled by default for now), the output directory will contain two symlinks to the `musl` binary: `mysql-dbadm` and `mysql-useradm`.
+When invoked through these symlinks, the binary will react to its `argv[0]` and behave accordingly.
+These modes strive to behave as similar as possible to the original programs.

 ```bash
 cargo build